FoleyX90/titanium_documentation/source/en/contribute.md

 </code>

 <warning>
 Like rebase, this also rewrites the history, so the caveat mentioned above also applies.
+Hence, **skip this step if the branch has already been pushed**.
 </warning>

 ### 6. Push your local branch to your Github repository